KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/23-09-2025 - MLP vs INDEX for words approach/README.md

 https://github.com/KarolDuracz/scratchpad/blob/main/MachineLearning/ML%20with%20EurekaLabs/23-09-2025%20-%20MLP%20vs%20INDEX%20for%20words%20approach/app.py
 <br /><br />
 A demo using FLASK and sqlite3.
 Very simple.
 This is purely for testing purposes, to see if it makes sense or if it's a waste of time to develop it further.
-Just the base demo code, which might be useful with some tweaks. <b>Perhaps it would make sense to add a better prediction system and then measure the delta between what the user is typing and what system are predict and put in text to increase encoding speed.
+Just the base demo code, which might be useful with some tweaks. <b>Perhaps it would make sense to add a better prediction system and then measure the delta between what the user is typing and what system are predict and put in text to increase coding speed.
 But this requires more complex structures, not just single words.
 To improve reaction time and visibility of available combinations ?!</b> For now, I'm leaving it to think about in free time.
 <br /><br />
 You need the FLASK library https://pypi.org/project/Flask/ (as in the previous demos I've added here.
 I personally like it for small demos).
 <br /><br />